This is not a happy tale.

 My Dad grew strawberries in New Mexico, not so long ago, and we all loved helping him, picking tomato worms off vines, dusting for squash bugs, weeding watering troughs on either side of his fast growing black eyed peas and cucumbers and okra.

 It calms me to be in this strawberry field, praying Chris falls on the right side of life.

 I don’t try one of the old man’s strawberries.

 It is good enough for me just to know that our government still lets people grow their own food, and, especially, inside city limits.

-Government’s wagging finger, saying ” No “, never seems to stops these days.
+Government’s wagging finger, saying ” No “, never seems to stop pointing at us these days.

 Victoria Gardens is a Rancho Cucamonga mall, one of many in the Los Angeles area where shopping ranks high on people’s to do lists.

 The day before Christmas, late afternoon, crowds are thinning.
 By now, most have their shopping complete and are winding home to pack, wrap, tie bows, slip their gift under a tree or drop it into a red sock hanging from fake fireplace mantles.
 On the outside wall of a mall store, the California Soul Records marquee is a synopsis of California.

 The surf is here.
 The palm trees are here.
 The image of carefree living is here.
 The surfer is here.
 The feeling of comfort, washed out shirts and denims, short sleeves and caps is here.
 The effects of unlimited sun, salt, air, and wind have worked the images on the painted brick wall into something as comfortable as your favorite pair of shorts.

 There might not have been a California Soul Records, but if there wasn’t, there should be.